uruws/uws/docs/topology/app/cdn.md

 ## Why?

-Because CDN providers do not retry if they get a 404 response, also on retrying they could still get a response from an old container during a deploying rolling out.
+Because CDN providers do not retry if they get a 404 response, also on retrying they could still get a response from an old container during a deploy rolling out.